databricks/terraform-databricks-examples/environments/databricks-department-clusters-pat/README.md

 * Create a .github/workflows directory in your repository on GitHub if this directory does not already exist.
 * In the .github/workflows directory, create a file named terraform-databricks-demo.yml.
-* Copy the content from [github-actions-demo.yml](github-actions.yml) into the new terraform-databricks-demo.yml file.
+* Copy the [github-actions.yml](github-actions.yml) into the ``terraform-databricks-demo.yml`` file.
-* Commit and push your changes.
-* Create a new pull request to the `main` branch
+* Commit and push your changes to the `main` branch.
+This will automatically create a new Github Actions workflow.

-Committing the workflow file to a `main` branch in your repository will trigger the build job and runs your workflow.